 - Their retention rate for the past three months should be at least 60%

 - With staff without much of a clientele, track new clients and make sure they get at least 8 new clients per month.

 - Get the retail ticket per client to at least £10

 Use your salon software’s staff management features to find these figures and set actionable goals that will help your team to improve them.

 3. Aim for added value rather than plain profitability

-One of the best ways to smooth the price increase is to add value to the services you provide to clients.
-Perhaps you could add small complimentary services for the first week or two after the announcement, or possibly re-evaluate the TreatCard points attributed to your products and services.
+One of the best ways to ease into your salon or spa’s price increase is to add value to the services you provide to clients.
+Perhaps you could add small complimentary services for the first week or two after the announcement, or re-evaluate the Treatcard points attributed to your products and services.

 4. For retail products, consider packages

 Creating different-sized or additional retail packages can help make your retail products seem like a bargain, even at their new price.
 Let’s say you were selling five products for £100, but need to raise that price to £120.

 By creating new, three-product retail packs for £80, your five-pack offering seems like a fantastic deal, even at its newly increased rate.
 This also gives clients who cannot afford the higher-priced packages the chance to purchase something for themselves, opening your product offerings to everyone.